tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/PcdGeneration/index.md

 1. Create `Camera` object (should be `Vehicle/Follow Camera`)
 2. Attach `FollowCamera` component to `Follow Camera`
 3. Fill in `Target` field with `Vehicle`
+4. Modify `Transform`
+    5. Using `Cameras` Unity view allows you to check the camera view

 ### 3. Add a `LiDAR` related objects
 Add `LiDAR` object and configure components to record points.